 Anabolism, in contrast, is the constructive phase of metabolism.
 It requires energy input to synthesize complex macromolecules from simpler precursors, supporting cell growth, repair, and maintenance.

-The biochemistry lab module offers students a hands-on opportunity to apply the theoretical concepts covered in lectures.
-Allows them to acquire the elements necessary for understanding the molecular structure of the physical and chemical principles as well as the metabolism (catabolism and anabolism) of carbohydrates, lipids, amino acids, proteins, and nucleic acids.
+The biochemistry lab module provides students with a hands-on opportunity to apply the theoretical concepts covered in lectures.
+It enables them to acquire the essential knowledge needed to understand the molecular structures, physical and chemical principles, and the metabolism (catabolism and anabolism) of carbohydrates, lipids, and vitamins.

 This Lab course is intended for Agronomic Science Engineer-Third Semester (2nd year students)